 If you're looking for smaller slices, though, Dave's Killer Bread still has you covered.

 "Bread slices have become bigger in recent years.
 MyPlate specifies 1-ounce bread as a serving, but most slices are upwards of 1.5 ounces," explains Ward.
 "If you're looking for a healthy bread with a true serving, try Dave's Killer Bread Thin Sliced Powerseed.
 It has 40 fewer calories per slice, and still has 3 grams of fiber per serving (one slice), which is 1 ounce."

 Ezekiel 4:9 Low Sodium Sprouted Whole Grain Bread

-The very first ingredient on this Ezekiel loaf is 100% whole wheat (a type of whole grain) which will tip you off to the fact that it will probably contain more fiber and also offer more health benefits as a result.
+The very first ingredient on this low-sodium Ezekiel Bread loaf is organic sprouted wheat, which will tip you off to the fact that it will probably contain more fiber and also offer more health benefits as a result.
 What kind of benefits are we talking?
-Whole grains have been found to reduce your risk for heart disease, diabetes and even assist weight management and weight loss.
-For more fiber-rich foods that can help you slim down, check out these 30 High Fiber Foods That Should Be In Your Diet!
+Whole grains have been found to reduce your risk for heart disease and diabetes and even assist in weight management and weight loss.
+That's definitely what you're looking for in the healthiest bread.

 Arnold Whole Grains 100% Whole Wheat Bread

 Of course, if you cut out an entire food group from your diet you will lose weight initially—but Crandall assures you that it won't last.
 As long as you're watching portions and are mindful of calories, eating bread will not stop you from reaching your goals.